 HILL, William Charles Osman.
-13.7.1901 — 25.1.1952.
-British Anatomist and Physical Anthropologist.
+13.7.1901 — 25.1.1975.
+British Anatomist, Primatologist and Physical Anthropologist.
 Son of James Osman Hill and Fanny Martin.
-Educated in Brimingham, studies at Birmingham University (M.D.
+Educated in Birmingham, studies at Birmingham University (M.D.
 1925).
 From 1925 Lecturer in Zoology at Birmingham, in 1930-45 Professor of Anatomy at the Ceylon Medical College.
 In 1945-50 Reader in Anthropology at Edinburgh, then Prosector for the Zoological Society of London until 1962.
 In 1962-69 Assistant Director of the Yerkes National Primate Research Center (YNPRC) in Atlanta, Georgia.
 In retirement divided his time between home in Folkestone and University of Turin, Italy.
 Married 1957 Yvonne Stranger, a barrister.

 In Sri Lanka he continued his science studies and found a number of new species of mammals, birds and reptiles, but also conducted anthropological studies on Veddas.